People with the following conditions may benefit from cognitive rehabilitation:

 What does cognitive rehabilitation involve?

 Our highly trained staff works collaboratively with patients and caregivers to develop an individualized treatment program.
 Treatment approaches may include use of organization strategies, structuring environment, memory books and brain fitness computer training programs.
-Goals of treatment may include improving such activities as preparing meals, grocery shopping, managing finances, medication.
+Goals of treatment may include improving day-to-day activities, like preparing meals, grocery shopping, managing finances and taking medication.
 Another component of the program is aerobic exercise training with an emphasis on walking programs.